vinhta1/Obsidian-Repository/SCCoM/What Does Icarus See In Hell.md

 # The Hierarchy of Hell
 There is no Satan.
 Chaos is the rule of the land.
 Most people try to escape, until they warp, and then they hunt others.
 The land itself is evil.
-It turns people, melts them down into their base selves.
-And then eventually just their souls.
+It turns people into demons.
+It warps their mind.
+It twists their being.
 Archangels are exempt from turning
 Nero (fakes) are not.